 This course is a conceptual and hands-on study of operating systems; operating system design and theory including process/processor, memory, file, I/O and networking management; evaluation of system requirements.
+Prerequisite(s): A grade of C or better in CSCI 2302.
 Co-requisite: MATH 2502.